rails/rails/guides/source/maintenance_policy.md

 Bug Fixes
 ---------

+Only the latest release series will receive bug fixes.
 Bug fixes are typically added to the main branch, and backported to the x-y-stable branch of the latest release series if there is sufficient need.
 When enough bugs fixes have been added to an x-y-stable branch, a new patch release is built from it.
 For example, a theoretical 1.2.2 patch release would be built from the 1-2-stable branch.

 In special situations, where someone from the Core Team agrees to support more series, they are included in the list of supported series.